 The risk of heart disease in women increases with age.
-Heart disease is the leading cause of death in women over 40 years old, especially after menopause.
+Heart disease is the leading cause of death in women over age 40, especially after menopause.
 Every year, more than 400,000 U.S. women die of heart disease.
 This translates to approximately one death every minute.

 Why Does a Woman's Risk of Heart Disease Rise With Age?

 Menopause is a normal stage in a woman's life; it comprises any of the changes a woman experiences either before or after she stops menstruating.
 As menopause nears, the ovaries gradually produce less estrogen (a female hormone), causing changes in the menstrual cycle and other physical changes.

 The most common symptoms of menopause are hot flashes, night sweats, emotional changes, and changes in the vagina (such as dryness).

 Menopause usually occurs naturally in women between ages 45 and 55.
 However, loss of estrogen can also occur if the ovaries are removed during surgery (such as during a total hysterectomy), by taking certain medications, or if a woman goes through early menopause.